 An iconic landmark. the Huntington Beach Pier is the crown jewel of downtown.
 Symbolic of surfing culture in Southern California, it dates back to the founding of the city.
 It has survived numerous storms causing damage five times spanning decades.
 It measures 1,855 feet in length and is the longest pier in Orange County, California.
 Historically preserved, it was listed on the California Register of Historic Preservation in 1989.

 Visiting encapsulates simplicity.
 Watch surfers, pelicans, skateboarders, or volleyball.
 Stay for the sunset.
 The Huntington Beach Pier hours are 5:00 am with curfew at 12:00 am.
 From Los Angeles, it's 40 miles south and about one hour without traffic.

 If you're planning a visit, here are some tips.
 Fridays and Saturday nights have a big bar crowd.
 Tuesday nights are crowded due to the street fair Surf City Nights (5 to 9 pm).
-The best time to visit the Huntington Beach Pier is weekday afternoons.
+The best time to visit the Huntington Beach Pier in California is weekday afternoons.

 - Bring a jacket for night-time even during summer